Evalet: Evaluating Large Language Models through Functional Fragmentation: Functional Fragmentation: An Evaluation Approach

 \subsection{Inspect}

-\paragraph{Fragment-Level} To qualitatively understand the fragments present in LLM outputs, existing LLM-based evaluation approaches require practitioners to manually review the outputs and evaluator's justifications, create mappings between these, and interpret each fragment's significance in terms of the evaluation criteria~\cite{kim2024evallm}.
-Our approach automatically disentangles LLM outputs into key fragments relevant to a criterion and automatically interprets their functions with respect to this criterion, directly presenting practitioners with qualitative interpretations that they can inspect and verify.
-Additionally, as the same fragment can serve multiple functions under different criteria, our approach allows practitioners to examine the same content from multiple perspectives to gain deeper insights and even identify trade-offs.
-Given that criteria are often subjective, our approach can also uncover meaningful functions that the practitioner may have not previously considered---similar to the process of \textit{inductive coding}~\cite{thomas2006general}.
+\paragraph{Fragment-Level} To make sense of existing LLM-based evaluations, practitioners must manually review outputs, connect them with the evaluator's justifications, and interpret each fragment's significance in terms of the criteria~\cite{kim2024evallm}.
+Our approach automatically extracts criteria-relevant fragments and interprets their functions with respect to each criterion---directly presenting practitioners with qualitative interpretations to inspect and verify.
+As one fragment can serve different functions under different criteria, our approach allows practitioners to examine the same content from multiple perspectives and identify trade-offs.
+Given that criteria are often subjective, our approach can also uncover meaningful functions that the practitioner may have not previously considered---similar to \textit{inductive coding}~\cite{thomas2006general}.
 Conversely, if the LLM evaluator extracts functions that the practitioner considers irrelevant to the criterion, practitioners can directly flag these to be ignored in future evaluations.

 \paragraph{Output-Level} Beyond identifying each fragment-level function in an output, practitioners may also need to inspect how these functions appear together in the output.
 For example, when evaluating \criterion{Tension} in LLM-generated horror stories, a practitioner may need to understand how the LLM uses various functions to gradually build tension in the story.
 Traditionally, this would require the practitioner to read the whole story, but not all of the content may be directly related to that criterion.
 With \approach{}, each output can be summarized into a list of functions related to a given criterion, allowing practitioners to easily inspect each output by focusing only on the aspects of interest.